 If you are a paying customer of animal flesh, organs, and bodily secretions, have you compared that choice with other animal issues that you find morally reprehensible?
-For example, are you appalled by the Yulin Dog Meat Festival, the 10-day annual celebration in China at which up to 15,000 dogs are slaughtered?
+For example, are you appalled by the Yulin Dog Meat Festival, the 10-day annual celebration in China at which up to 100,000 dogs, cats, and other animals are brutalized and eaten?
 Are you against dog fighting?
 Or animal experimentation?
 Or animals used in circuses and amusement parks?
 How can it be wrong to harm animals for pleasure and profit in some cases but not others?

 Do you consider yourself an animal lover?
 Do you become upset when you find out that a cat or dog has suffered and died due to neglect or abuse?
 Could you kill an animal yourself?
 Is there an ethical or practical difference between committing an act of violence yourself and paying someone else to do it for you?